TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

         end
     end

 Classes share their methods, but what about variables?
 You don't want all your Vikings to have the same strength, so we use **instance variables** to take care of that.
 You designate an instance variable using the `@variable_name` notation, and you'll be able to use it the same *way* for every instance of Viking but it will have a unique *value* for each.
+These instance variables are part of setting up your object's *state*.
 When your instance is destroyed, you lose access to its instance variables as well.
 You'd usually set them up in your `initialize` method:

     class Viking
         def initialize(name, age, health, strength)